Configure EtherCAT Communication and Control Between NI PXI/cRIO and Nidec Unidrive Motor Drive

 Picture5.png

-Note: Do not rename the xml file, this may cause unknown error.
+Note: Do not rename the XML file, as this may cause an unknown error.

 Picture7.png